EeshanMukhopadhyay/Text-Summarizer/README.md

 Make sure you have Python 3 installed.
 Then, install the required Python libraries:

-pip install tkinter ,
+pip install tkinter

-pip install newspaper3k ,
+pip install newspaper3k

-pip install sumy ,
+pip install sumy

-pip install pillow,
+pip install pillow

 ## ▶️ How to Run